j256/two-factor-auth/README.md

 ## Whenever the user logs in:

-1. The user enters the number from the authenticator application into the login form.
+1. The user enters the number from the authenticator application into the login form on the web server.
-2. Read the secret associated with the user account from the database.
+2. The web server reads the secret associated with the user account from the database.
 3. The server compares the user input with the output from `generateCurrentNumberString(...)`.
 4. If they are equal then the user is allowed to log in.